Understanding OTS Data

 Commodity code (described as Comcode or CN code)

 OTS data are compiled at detailed 8-digit commodity code level, although the specific data product may present the data at a higher (aggregated) level of detail.
 Some data products may also be presented using a different form of classification (e.g. Standard International Trade Classification or SITC), which will have been prepared using a correlation from the original declaration.
-Please use the link [on the left hand side] for more information regarding classifications and codes.
+For more information regarding classifications and codes, see ICN Online

 Country of Dispatch / Destination